atmb4u/django-console/README.md

 ![Django-Console](https://raw.githubusercontent.com/atmb4u/django-console/master/django-console/static/images/console-128x128.png)
 #Django-Console

-bash console in the browser for django
+bash console in the browser for django devops!

 ![Django-Console](https://raw.githubusercontent.com/atmb4u/django-console/master/django-console/static/images/screenshot.png)

-Did a quick update on the code, and need to pull the code and restart the server?
+Did a quick update on the code; need to pull the code and restart the server, and waiting for server admin to do that?
 Django-Console is for you!

 ## Installation